Luos-io/Documentation/src/pages/tutorials/demo-boards/basic-button-led-device.md

 Changing to the value `[0, 0, 0]` will turn it off.

-More details are provided on the page <a href="./electronic-use.md">Luos boards general use</a>.

 ### 5. Write a simple beahvior

 You can now write a simple behavior that makes the LED turn on when pushing the button and turn off when releasing it.